-Dr. Jamie Grifo, M.D., Ph.D is the Program Director of the New York University (NYU) Fertility Center.
-Since 1995 he has been the Director of the Division of Reproductive Endocrinology at the NYU School of Medicine where he also holds the faculty appointment of Professor of Obstetrics and Gynecology.
-He received his MD and PhD degrees at Case Western Reserve School of Medicine and completed his residency at Cornell University Medical Center.
-After completing a Fellowship in Reproductive Endocrinology at Yale University, he returned to Cornell and established a medical practice specializing in the treatment of infertility in the Division of Reproductive Endocrinology.
+Dr. Jamie Grifo has been the Program Director of the New York University (NYU) Langone Fertility Center since 1995.
+He is also the Director of the Division of Reproductive Endocrinology and a Professor of Obstetrics and Gynecology at the NYU School of Medicine.
+A Phi Beta Kappa graduate, Dr. Grifo received his MD and PhD degrees at Case Western Reserve Medical School, completed his residency at Cornell University Medical Center, and his Fellowship in Reproductive Endocrinology at Yale University.
 He is Board Certified in Obstetrics and Gynecology and Reproductive Endocrinology, as well as being certified by the Accreditation Council for Gynecologic Endoscopy.

 Dr. Grifo has pioneered techniques in preimplantation genetic diagnosis (PGD) and preimplantation genetic screening (PGS).
 In 1992, he performed the first embryo biopsy that resulted in a live birth in the United States.
 A leader in egg freezing, Dr. Grifo’s research team produced the NYU Vitrification Method, which has been in use at the Center since 2004.
 The first baby born through the use of egg freezing at the Center was in July 2005.A member of the American Society for Reproductive Medicine (ASRM) since 1989, Dr. Grifo has served on the Ethics Committee and is past president of the Society for Assisted Reproductive Technologies (SART).

 Dr. Grifo has received many honors during his career, including the President’s Award from RESOLVE and the SART prize for research.
 His book, The Whole Life Fertility Plan, co-written with Kyra Phillips, was recently published.